Sitelinks can improve the appearance of your snippet in Google search results and this means higher Click Through Rates (CTR) and more traffic.

 Look at the example below:

 Google is showing the search box as part of a site’s sitelinks.
-In order to get a search box in the search result pages, you need have a working search engine installed on your website and add the appropriate structured data markup.
+In order to get a search box in the search result pages, you need to have a working search engine installed on your website and add the right structured data markup.

 Sitelinks can dramatically improve the appearance of your snippet in Google search results.
 This translates to more clicks and traffic to your website.

 Although you cannot specify which pages you want to appear as sitelinks, there are a number of techniques you can follow to help Google make the correct choices.